-Unfortunately for you and your attorney, you both will not have enough time to practice over and over until you can get the divorce just right There is only one divorce that you will have a chance to practice on and you had better get it right the first time.
-You will be faced with challenges when it comes to sorting through your finances in your divorce.
+Unfortunately for you and your attorney, you both will not have enough time to practice over and over until you can get the divorce right.
+You will have a chance to practice on only one divorce, and you had better get it the right first time.
+You will face challenges when it comes to sorting through your finances in your divorce.
 You and your attorney will work together to make it through a divorce in one piece.
 It isn’t a situation where you get to hang back and watch as your attorney does all the heavy lifting.
 You make the decisions in your divorce.
-Your attorney advises you along the way but cannot make the decisions for you.
+Your attorney advises you along the way but cannot make your decisions.

-Rely on your attorney to teach you about divorce and how your individual circumstances will impact a divorce in Texas.
-It is unrealistic for you to know all the important aspects of a divorce in Texas.
+Rely on your attorney to teach you about divorce and how your circumstances will impact divorce in Texas.
+It is unrealistic to know all the essential aspects of a divorce in Texas.
 That is why you will hire an attorney.
-Rely on that attorney’s experiences but be sure that you understand what is happening so that you can make the decisions that you need to in order to achieve whatever goals you have set out for yourself.
+Rely on that attorney’s experiences, but be sure that you understand what is happening to make the decisions you need to to achieve whatever goals you have set out for yourself.

-You will be attempting to soak up as much information as you can in a limited amount of time and your attorney should be aware of this.
-The metaphor that law school professors like to use is trying to drink water out of fire hose.
-Couple that with the emotional aspects of a case and the disruption to the lives of your children and you have a recipe for a potentially eventful case.
-Make sure your attorney emphasizes the important details of your case that you may be missing.
+You will be attempting to soak up as much information as possible in a limited amount of time, and your attorney should be aware of this.
+Law school professors like to use a metaphor for drinking water out of a fire hose.
+Couple that with the emotional aspects of a case and the disruption to the lives of your children, and you have a recipe for a potentially eventful chance.
+Make sure your attorney emphasizes the essential details of your case that you may be missing.

 Do your best to find an attorney who seeks to teach you information about your case rather than one who assumes you know or understand things that you may not.
-It is amazing how fruitful an attorney-client relationship can be if you are able to digest the basics of a divorce case early on and can use the majority of your time with your attorney on negotiating these issues.
+It is incredible how fruitful an attorney-client relationship can be if you can digest the basics of a divorce case early on and use the majority of your time with your attorney to negotiate these issues.
 This means that having an attorney with experience handling divorce cases is essential.
-Many attorneys think they can handle a divorce because they are such a widely filed case.
-Don’t settle for an inexperienced attorney because he or she is a family friend or because he or she is inexpensive.
-This is not the time to overthink things in order to save a few dollars or to make a family member happy.
+Many attorneys think they can divorce because they are such a widely filed case.
+Please don’t settle for an inexperienced attorney because they are a family friend or inexpensive.
+This is not the time to overthink things to save a few dollars or make a family member happy.

-Financial disagreements can go from the living room to a courtroom in an instant
+Financial disagreements can go from the living room to a courtroom instantly.

-If you know that financial issues have always been a source of disagreement between you and your spouse then you should know that these living room arguments can easily spill into a courtroom if you are not careful.
+If you know that financial issues have always been a source of disagreement between you and your spouse, then you should know that these living room arguments can easily spill into a courtroom if you are not careful.
 The fact is that most divorces in Texas settle before getting to court.
-Now, your case may be the exception that proves the rule but do not assume that your case will end up before a judge.
-Most of the time divorcing spouses settle either in mediation or in informal settlement agrees.
+Your case may be the exception that proves the rule, but do not assume that your case will end before a judge.
+Most of the time, divorcing spouses settle either in mediation or informal settlements.

 To avoid a situation where the disagreements of your marriage become the disagreements of your divorce, work with your attorney to learn the financial issues that are a part of a divorce case.
 Lean on your lawyer to inform you of the likely outcome if you proceed to negotiate a certain way.
-If you have received bad advice from a buddy of yours who you play golf with on what could be divided up in a divorce property settlement you may end up hurting yourself when that advice isn’t exactly based in fact.
+If you have received bad advice from a buddy of yours who you play golf with on what could be divided up in a divorce property settlement, you may end up hurting yourself when that advice isn’t strictly based on fact.

-The first major consideration that you need to give to your and your spouse’s property is that Texas is a community property state.
-This means that there is a presumption that all of the property that you and your spouse own at the outset of your divorce is community owned and therefore subject to being divided up in the divorce.
+The first primary consideration that you need to give to your and your spouse’s property is that Texas is a community property state.
+This means that there is a presumption that all of the property you and your spouse own at the outset of your divorce is community-owned and therefore subject to being divided up in the divorce.

 It is your responsibility to prove that a particular piece of property is part of your separate estate.
 You can do this by bringing title documents and other documentary evidence to show that title was vested in you in that property before you and your spouse got married.
 Debts, like property, are also subject to division in your divorce.
 The most typical outcome is one where the spouse who incurs the debt in their name is the one who will end up taking the debt on after the divorce concludes.